zilverline/sequent/docs/docs/concepts/migrations.md

 This migration is an optimization migration and may come in handy for large projections.
 Overtime your projections will grow.
 As you introduce new Events and want to use this data in your projection you typically need to alter the table and add a column.
-Since in this case the column will initially be empty (the Event does not yet exist) a ReplayTable will work but is a bit overkill.
+Since in this case the column will initially be empty (or when a default value suffices) a ReplayTable will work but is a bit overkill.
 For this reason you can also specify an `alter_table` migration in which you can alter an existing table and add a column.